MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

   - enduser
 ---

-# Tutorial: Get started with process mining (preview)
+# Tutorial: Get started with process mining in process advisor (preview)

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 This tutorial allows you to experience process mining with sample data.
 In this tutorial, you'll create a process, import data, and then analyze it.

 For the process mining tutorial, download the sample event log CSV file: [ProcessMiningSampleData.csv](https://go.microsoft.com/fwlink/?linkid=2174463).
-For the task mining tutorial, go to [Tutorial: Get started with task mining](task-mining-walkthrough.md).
+For the task mining tutorial, go to [Tutorial: Get started with task mining](task-mining-quickstart.md).

 > [!IMPORTANT]
 > - This is a preview feature.